Ågotnes

-Ågotnes is a village in Øygarden municipality in Vestland county, Norway.
-The industrial village is located on northern part of the island of Store Sotra, about 20 km west of the city of Bergen.
-The village of Landro (and Landro Church) lies about 3 km to the northwest. Ågotnes serves as a commercial centre for the northern part of Sotra.
+Ågotnes is a village in Øygarden Municipality in Vestland county, Norway.
+The industrial village is located on northern part of the island of Sotra, about 20 km west of the city of Bergen.
+The village of Landro (and Landro Church) lies about 3 km to the northwest.

+Ågotnes serves as a commercial centre for the northern part of Sotra.
 It is the site of a primary school, sports facilities, fire station, and health clinic.
 It is also a main supply base for the oil industry.

-The 3.43 km2 village has a population (2016) of 3,821 which gives the village a population density of 1114 PD/km2.
+The 3.28 km2 village has a population (2025) of which gives the village a population density of 1106 PD/km2.